gbettineschi/gas-molecular-dynamics/readme.md

 ### Credits

-This code contains my modifications of what was mostly written by my professor of Phyiscs I, Luca Saglietti.
-Thank you, prof. Saglietti.
+This is a didactical project coded while studying Physics I with professor Luca Saglietti.